vladbph/cymatix-doc/README.md

 What is the delivery address?
 ```

-I hope it is clear why the 1st quesion is 'What is the delivery address'.
-It is because user already provided ___t_kind___, ___t_toppings___ and ___t_size___ in the origincal sentence.
+I hope it is clear why the 1st question is 'What is the delivery address'.
+It is because user already provided ___t_kind___, ___t_toppings___ and ___t_size___ in the original sentence.

-## Deduction history
+# Deduction history
 This information is useful to understand platform operation under the hood.
 Deduction history could be simply described as the "things user said before".
 All deductions are collected in the ```history``` or ```stack```.
 Those terms will be used interchangeably.
 The deduction history contains:
 * Layer's input utterance with predefined slot name ```t_utt```
 * Layer's intent with predefined slot name ```t_intent```, if any
 * Layer's deduced ```slots``` and their ```values```, if any
 * Layer's prompt with predefined slot name ```t_prompt```, if any

-## How to control deduction history
+# How to control deduction history

-At some point we need to collect all slots values in the stack to build a aggregative deduction(pizza order), or forget a deduction, because it is self contained and there is no need to remember it, or go one or more steps back in history when user says "What?" or "Could you repeat it?".
+At some point we need to collect all slots values in the stack to build a aggregative deduction(pizza order), or forget a deduction, because it is self-contained and there is no need to remember it, or go one or more steps back in history when user says "What?" or "Could you repeat it?".
 All of above are pieces of __ToTh__ method.
 It is done via intent prefixes:

-* ### Intent Prefixes
+* ## Intent Prefixes
 ```
 <no prefix> - Normal intent.
 The intent and slots values to be collected in the history
 R$ - Return all collected slots values in the deduction history and clean the history.
 "Return" command.